 While the two methods have their own merits, passive investing is the way to go if you’re trying to grow your portfolio consistently without spending too much time on management.

 What is Active Real Estate Investing?

 Active real estate investing means you have a hands-on role.
 This could mean purchasing properties and renting them out for passive income, flipping cheap houses for a profit, or building brand new homes and selling them for more than it cost to make them.

-Active real estate investors typically participate in most stages of the process, from picking the property, financing the payment, acquiring a loan where needed, and managing the investment itself as it generates revenue.
+An active real estate investor typically participates in most stages of the process, from picking the property, financing the payment, acquiring a loan where needed, and managing the real estate investments as they generate revenue.
 In most cases, this requires as much effort as a full-time job.

-- You have complete control over the investment
+- You have complete control over the real estate investments

 - You can select properties yourself based on location, budget, and other factors that are important to you